Skip to content

 Memorandum of Understanding

 Written agreement on research goal, data access, role distribution, research-clause basis, publication rights, and endpoints.
+In parallel, the DPIA under Art.
+35 GDPR and — where an authority is the user — the notified-body pre-assessment under AI Act Annex III are initiated.

 4. 04